North American T-6 Texan: Operational history

+The aircraft was mainly used for training, but in many cases it was also repurposed into combat roles.
+The aircraft served in a great many air forces around the world in the mid to late 20th century.
+After serving in air forces, it also went on to be displayed at air shows and museums as a warbird.

 Combat use

 The British used Harvards during World War II in North Africa, but not in a combat role.
 They were used extensively for preparing pilots in theatre for flying US aircraft types, whose handling and controls differed from British aircraft.

-74 OTU formed in RAF Aqir in Palestine from ‘C’ Flight of 71 OTU who made various moves to Rayak in July 1942, Muqeibila in November 1942, and back to Aqir in February 1943.
+No. 74 Operational Training Unit (OTU) was formed at RAF Aqir in Palestine from 'C' Flight of 71 OTU who made various moves to Rayak in July 1942, Muqeibila in November 1942, and back to Aqir in February 1943.
 The RAF later handed over control to No. 203 Group RAF in May 1943.
 The unit disbanded in July 1945.
-Harvard AJ841 "Wacky Wabbit" – AJ 841 saw service with No. 154 Squadron RAF.
+Harvard AJ841 "Wacky Wabbit" saw service with No. 154 Squadron RAF.
 Originally 154 Squadron were based just at RAF Fowlmere before they were deployed to the Middle East in 1942.
 Record cards for 154 Squadron show the squadron Harvard being flown by Flying Officer DC Dunn from Minnigh (Syria) to Ramat David (Palestine) on 12 February 1944.

 Peru used its seven T-6 fighter bombers in the Ecuadorian-Peruvian War equipped with two 7.65 mm guns, while carrying up to four 116 lb bombs.
 Twenty AT-6s were employed by the 1st and 2nd fighter squadrons of the Syrian Air Force in the 1948 Arab-Israeli War, providing ground support for Syrian troops, and launching airstrikes against Israeli airfields, ships, and columns, losing one aircraft to antiaircraft fire.
 They also engaged in air-to-air combat on a number of occasions, with a rear gunner shooting down an Israeli Avia S-199 fighter.

 The Israeli Air Force (IAF) bought 17 Harvards, and operated nine of them in the final stages of the 1948 Arab-Israeli War, against the Egyptian ground forces, with no losses.
 In the Sinai Campaign, IAF Harvards attacked Egyptian ground forces in Sinai Peninsula with two losses.